ji-podhead/RHEL_9_Foreman_Guide/readme.md

 >  - we setup proxmox as a compute resource
 >  - we boot intoo container/vm

+# Roadmap
+- libvirt
+- proxmox
+- lifecycle management with puppet and katello
+- cicd with ansible, terraform and packer
+- salt and k8s
 ---
 ***the original version of the guide can be found here:*** [original](https://ji-podhead.github.io/RHEL_9_Foreman_Guide/original)
 > - I decided to group the tutorials, rather than creating a huuuuge file.